MoonWalker440/Music-Megathread/README.md

 - [Tsacdop](https://github.com/tsacdop/tsacdop) - Tsacdop is a podcast player developed with Flutter, a clean, simply beautiful, and friendly app, which is also free and open source

-- [Podverse](https://github.com/podverse/podverse-fdroid) - Free and open source podcast manager for Android, iOS, and the web
+- [Podverse](https://github.com/podverse/podverse-fdroid) - Free and open source podcast manager for Android, iOS, and the web.

+- [m3u playlists](https://github.com/junguler/m3u-radio-music-playlists)🆕 - m3u playlists for radio music, sorted by popularity.

+- [Pmrp](https://github.com/hakerdefo/pmrp)🆕 - pmrp (Poor Man's Radio Player) is an Internet radio player script written in bash

 ### ▷ Music Tracking / Discovery